Have a question?

 If a property is ‘unregistered’, what does this mean?

-In the U.K., 'unregistered' means the land is not registered with the Registers of Scotland (Scotland only), the Northern Ireland Land Registry (N.I.
-Only) and the HM Land Registry (England and Wales), when completing a land registry search.
+In England and Wales, 'unregistered' means the land is not registered with the HM Land Registry, when completing a land registry search.

 Nevertheless, although the applicable land registry holds no deeds or information on that particular land, it does not signify the address is invalid or that no one, in fact, owns the land.